tommiport5/midiman/README.md

 You can move patches between the boxes (and the clipboard between them) with drag and drop.
 You can swap the content of the boxes with the _Swap_ button between them.

+## TEST

+There is a complete test suite with serenity.js in the 'test' directory.
+If you are familiar with serenity.js, you are welcome to perform the test in your environment.
+Let me know about the results and possible improvements.
+If you are new to serenity and want to use the test, let me know.
+I will share my experiences that resulted in the current tests.

 ## DEVELOPERS

 Contributions are welcome!
-Clone the project from https://github.com/tommiport5/midiman.git and add the code for your synthesizer in a new branch.
+Open a pull request from https://github.com/tommiport5/midiman.git and add the code for your synthesizer.

 ## HISTORY
 1. 0.8.0 Basic functionality